Kim Berry Jones

 Jon Krapivkin directs the daily operations of the CJR, and contributes to the development of the CJR’s strategic goals, including analyzing and improving processes, procedures and workflows, people management and overseeing program implementation and management of Center programs.

 Taylor Hall, 205

-Jessica Kim manages our relationship with survivors interested in pursuing the Beauty for Ashes Scholarship or participating in the Flourish Academy.
-She also maintains and develops partnerships with other organizations for the OnRamps Collaborative.
-The Beauty for Ashes Scholarship is for people who have experienced trafficking and who want to pursue their undergraduate degree at Point Loma Nazarene University, if interested in any of these programs, please contact Jessica.
+Jessica Kim supports survivors who receive the Beauty for Ashes Scholarship or participate in the Flourish Academy.
+She also fosters partnerships to develop regional support for survivors.
+The Beauty for Ashes Scholarship is for people who have experienced trafficking and who want to pursue their undergraduate degree at PLNU.
+If interested in any of these programs, please contact Jessica.

 Program Director, Community Relations